cianleypoldt/zenoa-engine/README.md

 ### Circle-Polygon Collisions

 Collisions between circles and polygons use a **face projection method**.
-The circle center is projected onto the nearst two polygon edges and it's radius is used to identify contact.
+The circle center is projected onto the nearest two polygon edges and it's radius is used to identify contact.

 <img src="media/convex_circle_impulse.gif" alt="Convex + circle impulse and friction resolution" width="100%" />

 ### Walls and Borders

-Static boundaries are handled per **deepest-point resolution**, preventing two polygon verticies from recieving the same impulse if both contact the wall in simulation step.
+Static boundaries are handled per **deepest-point resolution**, preventing two polygon vertices from receiving the same impulse if both contact the wall in simulation step.

 ---